You operate in the same neighborhoods all the time, sometimes weekly, and that makes them the best place to market your lawn care business locally.

 Sometimes getting new customers is as easy as asking your current ones if they could recommend you to your neighbors.
 Some companies offer an incentive like $10 off your next lawn mowing.
 Others may offer a gift card to a local coffee shop for a local referral.
 It never hurts to ask for a reference.
 If the customer says no, maybe they’ll tell you why your service isn’t good enough for a referral and what you can do to get better.

-2. Flyers are Still a Powerful Marketing Tool.
+2. Flyers and Direct Mail are Still Powerful Marketing Tools

 For some companies, this means canvassing the neighborhoods they work in at the start of every season.
 Be sure to not put flyers in or on a mailbox, or you could get a hefty fine.
 We have our employees post door hangers on the neighbor’s doors throughout the season.
 As they mow yards (2-4 flyers left on the immediate neighbor’s doors when they mow) it’s easy enough to leave on the stoop.